SwanseaUniversityMedical/concept-library/README.md

 To build a local, pre-production build:
 1. Open a terminal
 2. Follow the steps above if you have not already built the images
-3. Navgiate to the `concept-library/docker/` folder
+3. Navigate to the `concept-library/docker/` folder
 4. Set up the environment variables within `./test/app.compose.env`
 5. In the terminal, run `docker build -f test/app.Dockerfile -t cll/app --build-arg server_name=localhost ..`
 6. Once the image is built, run `docker tag cll/app cll/celery_beat; docker tag cll/app cll/celery_worker`